 Accolades of major golf event preparations go unnoticed at most tour events, though later in this story you’ll hear from some of golf’s highly respected names commenting on their impressions of course conditions in Asia.
 Tony’s company, Quality Golf has been directly involved with more than 20 major televised events and over 50 total events in SE Asia for the Thai PGA Tour, Professional Golf Tour of India, Asian Tour, and the European Tour.
 The earliest success started with the success of the 1997 Asian Honda Classic where Champion Tiger Woods first entered the international golf scene and then fast forwarding to this year, as Senior Consulting Superintendent for the Japan Open.

 Tony’s experience and exposure to golf for more than 50 years has also vetted him as an ambassador to what great service should be.
-Being fortunate to have ‘the affliction [Feherty undertone] for the game’, and the countless golf courses he has consulted on and has played, He brings a keen perspective that many do not get to experience; the many facets of designing, operating, upgrading, maintaining, and also managing golf courses throughout his career and company expanse throughout Asia and SE Asia through Quality Golf.
+Being fortunate to have ‘the affliction [Feherty undertone] for the game’, and the countless golf courses he has consulted and played.
+He brings a keen perspective that many do not get to experience; including the many facets of designing, operating, upgrading, maintaining, and also managing golf courses throughout his career and company’s expanse throughout Asia/SE Asia.

 Evolution of Golf